roomate/Shell-Python/README.md

 Actually, you need to reactivate the signals `SIGTTIN` and `SIGTTOU` once the child process has been reaped.
 The loop is definitely closed, the shell can go wait for another command!

 Until now, I simply described what was supposed to happen if you put a single command (no pipe) and without interrupting the child process by any mean.
-A complete shell should be able to easily treat this cases within the framework offered by `POSIX` standard.
+A complete shell should be able to easily treat the case of pipe and interrupting within the framework offered by `POSIX` standard.

 ### Handling background processes
 If you pause the foreground process (by typing `man less; CTRL+Z` for example), or simply let it run in the background (via the letter `&`), then you want the parent process to continue, and wait for a new command line.
 Note that the child process still exists, but have its way in the background, whether running or paused.
 You can observe it via a `ps -aux` command for example, and read the `State` column.